hexchat/hexchat/share/doc/faq.md

 There are three ways to do this:

--   /LOAD -e <textfile>, where <textfile> is a full pathname to a file containing commands on each line.
+ * /LOAD -e &lt;textfile>, where &lt;textfile> is a full pathname to a file containing commands on each line.

--   Separate your commands with CTRL-SHIFT-u-a.
+ * Separate your commands with CTRL-SHIFT-u-a.
 This will appear as a little box with numbers onit.

--   You can create two UserCommands, with the same name, and then execute the UserCommand.
+ * You can create two UserCommands, with the same name, and then execute the UserCommand.
 It will be executed in the same order as it's written in the UserCommands GUI.

 ### I get this error: "Unknown file type abc.yz.
 Maybe you need to install the Perl or Python plugin?"